Decentralizeddev/react-projects/react_landing_page/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/Decentralizeddev).
+Please give me proper credit by linking back  Decentralizeddev (https://github.com/Decentralizeddev).
 Thanks!

 ## Built With